sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/optim.rst

 =======================

 Some converters have options to change the way a specific operator is converted.
+The whole list is described at :epkg:`Converters with options`.

 .. contents::
     :local: